daamsie/daa.ms-nuxt/content/iktp.md

 I have helped develop this site in numerous ways.

-* Designed and implemented the web front end (.NET, CSS, JS)
+* Designed and implemented the web front end
-* Built a standalone API that handles the sending of emails to the subscribers (.NET)
+* Built a standalone API that handles the sending of emails to the subscribers
-* Created a dashboard to monitor campaign progress (Vue.js).
+* Created a dashboard to monitor campaign progress
-* Designed Email templates for deals (HTML, CSS)
+* Designed Email templates for deals